tokenetes/website/content/docs/_index.md

 }
 </style>

-Welcome to the documentation for Tratteria, an open-source [Transaction Tokens](https://datatracker.ietf.org/doc/draft-ietf-oauth-transaction-tokens/) (TraTs) Service.
-This guide will help you understand what Tratteria is, how it works, and how to implement it in your microservices architecture.
+Welcome to the documentation for Tokenetes, an open-source [Transaction Tokens](https://datatracker.ietf.org/doc/draft-ietf-oauth-transaction-tokens/) (TraTs) Service.
+This guide will help you understand what Tokenetes is, how it works, and how to implement it in your microservices architecture.

 ## TraT